-PDF DRM Security - 10 things you wished you had known
+PDF DRM Security – 10 things you should know

 What PDF Security and PDF DRM companies are not telling you about their products and solutions, and what questions you should be asking.

 |Think carefully about the tool that is used to render your PDF to the screen.
 Are there published cracks for it, or is the implementation insecure?|

 Go and check that password recovery expert companies like Elcomsoft (www.elcomsoft.com) don’t list the program you are rendering in their ‘password recovery’ list.
 Basically it means that they have found a way in, and for a small fee, so can anyone else.
 So if you are protecting a $6k bucks file and the crack costs $80 then you figure it out for yourself.
 Some companies even provide FREE on-line PDF password removal programs – see FreeMyPDF.

 Don’t be fooled by companies that have been around for a while or are affiliated with big names.
 Dimitry Sklyarov, a cryptanalyst from Elcomsoft says: